CUBRID/cubrid-manual/en/api/cci.rst

 *   Using database connection pool (related functions: :c:func:`cci_property_create`), :c:func:`cci_property_destroy`, :c:func:`cci_property_set`, :c:func:`cci_datasource_create`, :c:func:`cci_datasource_destroy`, :c:func:`cci_datasource_borrow`, :c:func:`cci_datasource_release`)

 .. note::

     *   If you want to compile the CCI application on Windows, "WINDOWS" should be defined.
 Therefore, "-DWINDOWS" option should be defined on the compiler.
     *   The database connection in thread-based programming must be used independently each other.
     *   In autocommit mode, the transaction is not committed if all results are not fetched after running the SELECT statement.
 Therefore, although in autocommit mode, you should end the transaction by calling :c:func:`cci_end_tran` if some error occurs during fetching for the resultset.

 **Example 1**

 .. code-block:: c

-    //Example to execute a simple query
+    // Example to execute a simple query
+    // In Linux: gcc -o simple simple.c -m64 -I${CUBRID}/include -lnsl ${CUBRID}/lib/libcascci.so -lpthread

     #include <stdio.h>
     #include "cas_cci.h"
     #define BUFSIZE  (1024)